Frequently Asked Questions

 - 2. How can I be assessed for another language like Spanish or Italian?

 - If you are looking to be assessed for a language other than English, please speak to the instructor of the class you wish to enroll in (for example, SPAN 203) and the instructor will arrange testing for you.

-- If you have records from another school you will need to fill out a Prerequisite Equivalency Form and submit it to the Admissions and Records office along with any necessary documentation.
+- Not necessarily.
+If you have records from another school they may be used in place of our placement test.
+To use them for placement purposes you will need to fill out a Prerequisite Equivalency Form and submit it to the Admissions and Records office along with any necessary documentation such as an unofficial transcript or copy of your test scores.
 Forms may be found on the Admissions and Records web site.